 - Entrants should send one hard copy of the score in an A4 format and parts (preferably produced on computerised publishing software) to Music Administrator, Benslow Music Trust, Benslow Lane, Hitchin, SG4 9RB and one electronic copy of the score and parts (preferably in PDF format) by email to firstname.lastname@example.org.

-- Completed work should be received no later than 5.00pm on Monday 3 December 2018.
+- Completed work and application form (see right hand side of this page) should be received no later than 5.00pm on Monday 3 December 2018.
 Entries received after the deadline will not be considered.

 The shortlisted entrants will be judged on the following criteria: